phendryx/albiondata-client/README.md

 3. The unzipped `albiondata-client` file is a Golang binary file.
 You'll need to make this file executable so it can be run directly.
 You can do this from your Terminal with: `chmod +x albiondata-client`
 4. Run the client from your Terminal with `./albiondata-client`

-## Running on Ubuntu
+## Running on Debian/Debian based distros

-Install guide for Ubuntu LTS

 ### Install app binary
+1. Create ~/.local/bin folder: `mkdir -p ~/.local/bin`

-1. Download latest `update-linux-amd64.gz` version from [the Releases page](https://github.com/ao-data/albiondata-client/releases) Example: `curl -L https://github.com/ao-data/albiondata-client/releases/download/0.1.44/update-linux-amd64.gz -o ~/Downloads/update-linux-amd64.gz`
+2. Download latest `update-linux-amd64.gz` version from [the Releases page](https://github.com/ao-data/albiondata-client/releases)
-2. Unpack it with: `gzip -d ~/Downloads/update-linux-amd64.gz`
-3. Make ~/.local/bin folder: `mkdir -p ~/.local/bin`
-4. Move to .local/bin folder and rename it: `mv ~/Downloads/update-linux-amd64 ~/.local/bin/albiondata-client`
+`curl -L https://github.com/ao-data/albiondata-client/releases/latest/download/update-linux-amd64.gz -o - | gzip -d > ~/.local/bin/albiondata-client`
-5. Give user execution permission: `chmod u+x ~/.local/bin/albiondata-client`
+3. Give user execution permission: `chmod u+x ~/.local/bin/albiondata-client`

 ### Install dependency libpcap